pmndrs/component-material/README.md

 - Syntax-highlighting with either [tagged glsl-literals](https://marketplace.visualstudio.com/items?itemName=boyswan.glsl-literal) or [comment-tagged templates](https://marketplace.visualstudio.com/items?itemName=bierner.comment-tagged-templates)
 - Glslify and imports via [babel-plugin-glsl](https://github.com/onnovisser/babel-plugin-glsl)

-## `<ComponentMaterial/>`
+## `<Material/>`

 #### `from`

-By default ComponentMaterial extends three's MeshPhysicalMaterial.
+By default Material extends three's MeshPhysicalMaterial.
 If you want to extend a different material just use the `from` prop passing the desired material constructor.

 ```jsx
 <Material from={THREE.MeshPhongMaterial} />